dyep49/Angular-Umpire-Auditor/README.md

 ####/api/teams/
 THIS ENDPOINT DOES NOT EXIST YET

-Will retun json with all games organized by team
+Will return json with all games organized by team

 ####/api/teams/:id
 Returns team and stats about every game